Live in Day-Tight Compartments

 He said the advice was based on his own experience as a medical student of dealing with an emotional log-jam.
 He also told them that this advice was based on a comment by the Scottish philosopher Thomas Carlyle: ‘Our main business is not to see what lies dimly at a distance but to do what lies clearly at hand.’

 I came across the day-tight compartments idea in Dale Carnegie’s How to stop worrying and start living.
-The advice helped me to deal with an emotional log-jam at the time (mid teens) and has been valuable ever since whenever things look like they’re starting to pile up!
-It’s a book which changed my life – and introduced me to the idea that we can change our thoughts and our feelings.
+The advice helped me to deal with an emotional log-jam at the time (mid teens) and has been valuable ever since whenever things look like they’re beginning to pile up!
+Carnegie;s book changed my life – and introduced me to the idea that we can change our thoughts and our feelings.

 How to live in day-tight compartments